Early Signs of Movement Disorders in Children

 Cerebral Palsy

-Cerebral Palsy is an umbrella term for disorders that affects a person’s ability to move and maintain posture.
+Cerebral palsy is an umbrella term for disorders that affect a person’s ability to move and maintain posture.
 This is a result of abnormal brain development or damage to the developing brain, typically in utero or at birth.
-Children with Cerebral Palsy can present in various ways ranging from very mild motor involvement to severe, full-body involvement.
+Children with cerebral palsy can present in various ways ranging from very mild motor involvement to severe, full-body involvement.

 A common aspect of CP is spasticity, or high muscle tone and rigidity.
 Depending on the level of involvement, children with CP might demonstrate bradykinesia, or slow movements, due to their spasticity.
 Spasticity can significantly affect a child’s ability to sit, crawl, stand, and walk.
 Selective Dorsal Rhizotomy is a surgical procedure to reduce spasticity in the legs and reduce the effect it has on a child’s ability to move.